Riccardo specialises in public law and judicial review, housing and homelessness, and planning law.

 - Croydon LBC v Kalonga [2020] 1 WLR 4809, QB – A flexible tenancy may only be determined during the fixed term if it contains a forfeiture clause.

-- James v Hertsmere BC [2020] 1 WLR 3606, CA – The County Court has jurisdiction in a homelessness appeal under s.204 Housing Act 1996 to consider “contracting out” arguments, but such arguments will invariably fail where the authority has ratified any underlying decision.
+- James v Hertsmere BC [2020] 1 WLR 3606, CA – The County Court has jurisdiction in a s.204 appeal to consider “contracting out” arguments, but such arguments will invariably fail where the authority has ratified any underlying decision.

-- Adesotu v Lewisham LBC [2019] 1 WLR 5637, CA – The County Court does not have jurisdiction in a homelessness appeal under s.204 Housing Act 1996 to determine allegations of disability-related discrimination under the Equality Act 2010.
+- Adesotu v Lewisham LBC [2019] 1 WLR 5637, CA – The County Court does not have jurisdiction in a homelessness appeal under a s.204 appeal to determine allegations of disability-related discrimination.

 - Brent LBC v Alibkhiet [2019] HLR 15, CA – Authorities are not required to search for accommodation over a number of days before concluding that it is not reasonably practicable to secure it in-borough.